leloco/leoneifler.dev/content/blog/host-your-own-cloud-self-hosting-nextcloud-on-proxmox-made-easy-part-1/index.md

 # Motivation

 In a world full of data leaks and privacy breaches, protecting your personal data has never been more important.
 Hosting your own Nextcloud instance gives you full control over your digital life — your files, calendars, contacts, and even your passwords — all stored securely on your own terms.<br>
-And most importantly, it's a great way to learn something new — from Linux basics to server management.
+And most importantly, it's a great way to learn something new — from Linux basics, over containers to server management.
 <br>
 This guide will show you how to set up your own secure, private Nextcloud server—giving you full control over your data and privacy.
 And trust me, once it’s set up, you won’t want to go back.